 Since moving to the Amex Stadium in 2011, Brighton & Hove Albion have risen through the divisions to become an established Premier League club.
 They are now considered one of the most forward-thinking clubs in the country thanks to their data-driven approach to player recruitment and insistence on playing a certain style of football.

-Amex stadium redevelopment: the latest
+Amex Stadium redevelopment: the latest

 December 2024: New away section and fan zone